dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/typography/heading.md

 ## Headings

-The DNB UX team has defined three levels of heading styles:
+Eufemia comes with three levels of heading styles:

 - `.dnb-h--xx-large` (Heading xx-large)
 - `.dnb-h--x-large` (Heading x-large)
 - `.dnb-h--large` (Heading large)

-Also available are:
+Additional, you can use these style modifiers if needed:

 - `.dnb-h--medium`
 - `.dnb-h--basis`